YouTube stars paid to sell cheating

 YouTube stars are being paid to sell academic cheating, a BBC investigation has found.

-More than 250 channels are promoting EduBirdie, based in the Ukraine, which allows students to buy essays, rather than doing the work themselves.
+More than 250 channels are promoting EduBirdie, based in Ukraine, which allows students to buy essays, rather than doing the work themselves.

 YouTube said it would help creators understand they cannot promote dishonest behaviour.